open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 The OCM library uses a generic abstraction for credentials.
 It is just set of properties.
-To offer various credential sources There is an interface `credentials.Credentials` provided, whose implementations provide access to those properties.
+To offer various credential sources there is an interface `credentials.Credentials` provided, whose implementations provide access to those properties.
 A simple property based implementation is `credentials.DirectCredentials.